1EdTech/casa-protocol/protocol.md

 ## Status of this Memo

-This document specifies the CASA (Community App Sharing Architecture) Protocol, which allows peers to propagate and share information about URIs in their ecosystem.
+This memorandum specifies the CASA (Community App Sharing Architecture) Protocol, which allows peers to propagate and share information about web applications in their ecosystem.
 The specification outlined forthwith is a work in progress and not intended for production use at this time.
 Distribution of this memo is unlimited.

 ## Copyright Notice